 Review of the Research Translation Centre Initiative

-Following a review of the Research Translation Centre Initiative in 2019–21, NHMRC has made some changes to the initiative for the next call (now open) for applications from collaborations seeking accreditation.
+NHMRC reviewed its Research Translation Centre Initiative in 2019–21 and made some changes to the initiative for the 2021 Call for submissions for accreditation opportunity (now closed).
 A report on the outcomes of the Review is available below.

 NHMRC accreditation is valid for up to five years.